ersel/ersel.github.io/posts/zero_to_one.md

 Obviously neither set of learnings are entirely right or wrong.
 Thiel wants the reader to think for themselves, reactions to past mistakes can be as wrong as the mistakes made.
 Stay pragmatic and don't be afraid of being labeled as contrarian.

-## Chapter 3: All Happy Companies Are Different
+# Chapter 3: All Happy Companies Are Different

 According to Thiel, one of the biggest economic lie we are told by the economists is the state of perfect competition which leads to market equilibrium.

 The reality is, there is no perfect competition, competition eats away from the same pool of potential profits.
 In a market with perfect competition, nobody makes any money.
 Economists are eager to advocate market equilibrium not because it makes economical sense but it is easier to model.

 Let's consider the case of Alphabet (Google).
 Don't be evil has become  company's motto.
 From the outset Alphabet is advocating responsible business ethics, which sounds great.
-Howver, it's made possible due to the fact that Google enjoys a monopoly in the internet search market.
+However, it's made possible due to the fact that Google enjoys a monopoly in the internet search market.
 When was the last time you heard someone say let me Bing that?
 Google earns 78% of $48.7B US search ad revenues.

 Let's move on to the teaching of this chapter, the difference between the mentality of a monopolist and a non-monopolist.